anapaltami/ZooplanktonPopWebsite/README.md

+> You can view the website here: [ZooPOP Homepage](https://zoopop.netlify.app/ "ZooPOP Homepage")

 # How to Locally View the Zooplankton Website

 ## 1. Click on the Code button at the top of the repository and download the zip file.

    ![][img1]